 This raises the question: Is your carrier at fault for bad cell phone reception?

-- Your WiFi Setting is On: When your WiFi is on, your device will try to access a WiFi network before cellular.
+- WiFi is On: When your WiFi is on, your device will try to access a WiFi network before cellular.
 This causes your phone to run slow, and sometimes if the phone doesn’t find a WiFi connection, it won't load at all.

 It’s difficult for cellular carriers to take every possible variable into account and reflect it on their coverage maps.

 If you feel like you’ve tried everything to improve your cell signal to no avail, then it may be time to change cell carriers.
 Let’s look at how much it costs to break up with your carrier:

-- Starting service with a new carrier comes with additional expenses, like activations fees, down payment on a new phone(assuming you didn’t bring your own), and plan costs.
+- Starting service with a new carrier comes with additional expenses, like activation fees, down payment on a new phone(s), and plan costs.

 For those who own weBoost or WilsonPro signal boosters, they are compatible with all carriers, so you don’t have to worry about making the switch.
-On the other hand, if you have yet to invest in a signal booster, it’s a wise option to consider before pulling the plug on your current cell phone service provider.
+If you have yet to invest in a signal booster, it’s a wise option to consider before pulling the plug on your current cell phone service provider.

 So, Who Has the Best Cell Phone Coverage?

-Overall, each carrier provides a strong enough signal in most areas of the United States, and with a signal booster, even the weakest signal can be amplified to top speeds.
+Overall, each carrier provides a strong enough signal in most areas of the United States.
+With a signal booster, even the weakest signal can be amplified to top speeds.